lgautier/fastq-and-furious/README.md

 ### Compare

-To compare the output two parsers, for example `biopython` and our parser:
+To compare the output of two parsers, for example `biopython` and our parser:

 ```bash